Skip to main content

 Also, tell your doctor if you are pregnant, or plan to become pregnant, are breastfeeding, or plan to breastfeed.

-It is not known if Omvoh will harm your unborn baby.
-You should use effective contraception during treatment.
-If you inadvertently become pregnant while taking Omvoh, you are encouraged to report your pregnancy to Eli Lilly and Company at 1-800-Lilly-Rx (1-800-545-5979).
+If you become pregnant while taking Omvoh, you should tell your healthcare provider right away and report your pregnancy to Eli Lilly and Company at 1-800-Lilly-Rx (1-800-545-5979).

 It is not known if Omvoh passes into breast milk.
-Talk to your healthcare provider about the best way to feed your baby while during treatment.
+Talk to your healthcare provider about the best way to feed your baby during treatment.

 What happens if I miss a dose?